Skip to main content Skip to Cookie Consent

 • Learn with a diverse range of teachers from public, independent and parochial schools in a variety of specialty areas and grade levels

-• No certification required!
+• No licensure required!

 The M.A. in Curriculum and Instruction with a thematic concentration is a 33 credit program, including 6 core Curriculum and Instruction graduate courses and 5 additional graduate courses.
 Offering flexibility, students work with his/her advisor to choose from 1 of the 2 class choices below as well as 3 classes from an array of graduate courses in the School of Education to create a thematic focus track that is complementary to the Curriculum and Instruction core courses.